hallofdreams/hallofdreams.github.io/_posts/2018-11-29-if-he-asks-for-your-cloak.md

 "But if your time machine once bridged the gap between two places and times, it doesn't need to do so again.
 If your time machine activated in the past, it doesn't need to activate in the future, and if it activated in the future, it doesn't need to have activated in the past.
 But that means that once a window exists - it doesn't need a time machine at all.
 Any more than our Cloaks need thread and sewing needles to be made.
 The hard part isn't technology.
 Time travel is taking from the future.
 The hard part is giving it back."

-And breathing in, I recite my vow.
-"Qui petit a me, dabo ei, et volenti mutuari a me, ne avertaribo.
+And breathing in, I recite my vow. "*Qui petit a me, dabo ei, et volenti mutuari a me, ne avertaribo*.
 I will give to him that asketh of me, and from him who would borrow from me I will not turn away."

 That does the trick.
 I don't know what specifically caused his anger - whether he thought I was lying to him, or whether the truth wasn't what he wanted to hear - but he clearly decided that I wasn't going to give him information he could use, and that if I was lying or duped, he could at least search my corpse.
 Without another word, he aims the gun at my head and fires.